 TIP: Reduce FODMAP’s foods if food tips #1 and #2 don’t help

 A major cause of bloated stomach and gut is constipation.
 Bowels should move once or twice daily with formed stools soft enough to pass easily.
 Loose stools are not correct either.

 Getting off dairy and grains will often fix this issue, as will getting enough leafy greens and other vegetables.
-I recommend 6 to 8 cups of cooked veggies daily, including 1 to 2 cups cooked kale or collards.
+If constipated I recommend 6 cups of cooked veggies daily, including 1 to 2 cups cooked kale or collards.